pepopowitz/rewriting-history-with-git/slides/src/06-wheel-of-commits.md

 Notes:

 You can stage a subset of your changes

+TODO: find a place to mention that you can have changes in both staged & unstaged states

 And if you've made a bunch of changes that feel like they're logically two separate commits,